MicrosoftDocs/power-automate-docs/articles/android.md

 | ![Android mobile QR code.](media/android/android-mobile-qrcode.png "Power Automate mobile for Android QR code")  |

 > [!NOTE]
-> You can sign in with either Azure Active Directory (AAD) or your Microsoft school or work account (MSA).
+> You can sign in with either Azure Active Directory (AAD) or your Microsoft account (MSA).

 ## View a list of your cloud flows